Orvieto: Underground tunneling system

 The city of Orvieto has long kept the secret of its labyrinth of caves and tunnels that lie beneath the surface.
 Dug deep into the tuff, a volcanic rock, these secret hidden tunnels are now open to view only through guided tours.
 Their spectacular nature has also yielded many historical and archeological finds.
 Saint Anselm College has set up a program where each summer, students travel to Italy to work at the college's archaeology site located at the Coriglia excavation site, just outside town.

 The underground city boasts more than 1200 tunnels, galleries, wells, stairs, quarries, cellars, unexpected passageways, cisterns, superimposed rooms with numerous small square niches for pigeon roosts, detailing its creation over the centuries.
 Many of the homes of noble families were equipped with a means of escape from the elevated city during times of siege through secret escape tunnels carved from the soft rock.
 The tunnels would lead from the city palazzo to emerge at a safe exit point some distance away from city walls.

-Palazzo del Capitano del Popolo

-Work on the construction of the Palazzo del Capitano del Popolo began in the 13th century on an area that had been occupied since 1157 by the papal palace built under the reign of Pope Hadrian IV.
-The original Palazzo del Capitano was a single ground-floor loggia that was used as a market place or for meetings, from which the magistrate would speak to the citizens.
-This was where the surrounding lords or representatives of vanquished cities came to pay their allegiance to Orvieto.

-The structure was enlarged within ten years of its original construction and, in 1315, the bell tower was added and in the subsequent year, a great bell was hung there.
-The upper part of the structure was covered in 1472 and the large hall divided into two rooms, one large and the other small.
-The larger of the two occupied an area that corresponds approximately to the room known today as the Sala dei Quattrocento.
-Subsequently, the building functioned as a residence for the Capitano del Popolo, the Podestà and the Signori Sette.

-From 1596 one of the lower-section rooms housed the Studium, which had been re-instituted a few years earlier by Lorenzo Magalotti.
-Students of law, theology and logic came here to study twice a day, each time the bell of Palazzo del Popolo rang, until 1651.
-Few records of this university appear after this date.
-Some sources indicate that it dates back to 1013 and had connections with names such as the Benedictine monks Graziano and Gozio of Orvieto.